Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal9.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+How often are our cybersecurity policies reviewed ?

 * question 2
+  How do we measure staff awareness and response to simulated attacks?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Proposal 9 (hardening the council’s security stance against cyber crime), based on the surrounding page content:

+The proposal is essential because as the council expands digital services and adopts technologies like AI and low‑code platforms, the risk of cyber attacks grows.
+Measures such as assigning formal responsibility for cyber resilience, mandating minimum security standards, and integrating cybersecurity into emergency planning provide a strong political foundation.
+Economically, regular training, access control, and patch management reduce vulnerabilities and long‑term costs.
+Socially, building staff awareness and a strong security culture ensures that human error is minimized.
+Technologically, engaging vendors, rewarding vigilance, and making reporting easy strengthens resilience. the proposal is well‑aligned with modernization goals: it protects citizen trust, ensures compliance, and supports continuity of services.
+Its success will depend on consistent policy review, measurable staff awareness, and effective incident response planning.
+Moving to a digital-first model — where the council website and mobile app become the main gateways for accessing services — is generally a positive and modernising step.
+It can make services faster, more convenient, and easier for most residents to use, especially those who prefer self-service and 24/7 access.
+It also helps the council reduce manual administration, improve data accuracy, and streamline internal processes.
+However, the approach must be implemented carefully.
+Not all residents have digital skills, confidence, or reliable internet access.
+Without proper support, there is a risk of digital exclusion, particularly for vulnerable groups.
+The council would need to maintain alternative channels and offer assistance for those who cannot engage digitally.
+Strong cybersecurity, regular platform updates, and user-friendly design are also essential to maintain trust and reliability. the proposal aligns with best practice in public-sector digital transformation and has clear potential benefits, but its success relies on thoughtful implementation, accessibility, and ongoing support.